Introduction

 Materials Needed

-Drywall Compound: For filling in holes.
+Drywall Compound: This is key for filling in the holes.

-Sandpaper: For smoothing the patched area.
+Sandpaper: Helps refine the patched area.

 Step-by-Step Guide